PriNova/codypy/README.md

    pip install -r requirements.txt
    ```

-1. Rename the provided `env.example` file to `.env` and set the `SRC_ACCESS_TOKEN` value to your API key and the path `BINARY_PATH` to the cody agent binary.
+1. Rename the provided `env.example` file to `.env` and set the `SRC_ACCESS_TOKEN` value to your API key and the path `BINARY_PATH` to where the cody agent binary should be downloaded and accessed.
 Use the following command in Linux to rename you file:
    ```
    mv env.example .env
    ```